Five points for trustees considering consolidation

 - Members views: Trustees are consistently encouraged to seek member views.
 In the smallest schemes individual input could be sought.
 Closing a pension scheme for an employer with 50 or more employees requires formal consultation, so again it’s an opportunity to collect input from members to help with the trustee’s and employer’s decision making.

 A workplace pension is an important benefit for employees.
 It makes sense to provide a scheme that they value, to attract and retain the best people.

 If trustees, or sponsoring employers, decide to wind up their pension scheme (rules will vary as to who has the power to do this) it’s important to seek advice on the best destination for member funds.
 This boils down to a choice between:

-- Trustee Buy Out Plans or a Master Trust for deferred members, and;
+- Assignment, Trustee Buy Out Plans or a Master Trust for deferred members, and;

 - Workplace Personal Pension Scheme or a Master Trust for active members.

 There are advantages to both, and a wide choice within the market, so it’s important to use an adviser with experience across all options.